Sept. 3, 2025 - Freedomain Radio - Stefan Molyneux

 For sure.

-And so it's the safest, the most effective, one where you can record the biggest change I did a sort of back at the napkin calculation, and my show, uh, because I've had almost a billion views and downloads by now, my show has prevented a billion and a half assaults upon children.
+I did a sort of back at the napkin calculation and my show, because I've had almost a billion views and downloads by now, my show has prevented a billion and a half assaults upon children.

 That's a big change in the world, right?

-And I would compare that to all the libertarians and say, well, here's my measurable reduction in violations of the non-aggression non-aggression principle.
+And I would compare that to all the libertarians and say, well, here's my measurable reduction in violations of the non-aggression principle.

-I got a billion and a half reductions in violations of the non-aggression principle Against the most helpless and dependent members of society, which is children.
+I got a billion and a half reductions in violations of the non-aggression principle against the most helpless and dependent members of society, which is children.

-That's my record, and I stand by it enormously proudly.
+That's my record and I stand by it enormously proudly.

 What have you got?